Norman N. Holland: Later work

 Holland's later work consisted of understanding literary processes through neuropsychology and the developing field of neuro-psychoanalysis.
 Literature and the Brain (2009) is partly based on a seminar Holland created and taught in 2004 and later years entitled "The Brain and the Book".
 Literature and the Brain explores the human experience of literature, explicating the processes by which the brain experiences the "willing suspension of disbelief," emotional response to characters, plot, form, and literary language, culminating in, perhaps, pleasure and evaluation.
 The book addresses the reading or viewing of poems, stories, plays, and films and the evolutionary basis for literature.
 Holland's Meeting Movies (2006) extends reader-response criticism to eight classic films.
-Another of Holland's projects, A Sharper Focus, is an online film resource featuring a collection of essays meant to inform and enhance the viewer experience of classic movies.
+Another of Holland's projects, A Sharper Focus, is an online film resource featuring a collection of essays meant to inform and enhance the viewer experience of classic movies (see #External links below).

 Personal life

 Holland was born in New York City to Norman N. Holland, a patent lawyer, and Harriette Holland, also a lawyer.
 In 1954, he married Jane Kelley (deceased in 2015).
 At the end of his life, he resided in Gainesville, Florida.
-He is said to have survived by two children and four grandchildren.
+He was survived by two children and four grandchildren.